 Conclusion

 Connect your SQL database with Adalo to create and roll out fully functional apps in just days.
-Instead of months of custom development, you can quickly launch polished iOS, Android, and web applications.
+Instead of months of custom development, you can quickly launch polished iOS, Android, and web applications from a single codebase.

 This integration can cut costs by up to 65% and save teams around 15 hours each week by automating data synchronization.
 It transforms how efficiently data is turned into user-facing applications.

 Scalability is another major benefit.
-By linking external SQL databases, you eliminate internal record limits and can handle enterprise-level datasets while ensuring real-time data consistency across platforms.
-Your teams can continue working directly in SQL Server Management Studio or similar tools, while users interact with the same data through a sleek mobile interface - no need for data migration or duplicate entries.
-This streamlined process highlights the power of combining Adalo with your SQL database.
+By linking external SQL databases, you leverage Adalo's modular infrastructure that scales to serve apps with millions of monthly active users—no artificial ceilings.
+Your teams can continue working directly in SQL Server Management Studio or similar tools, while users interact with the same data through a sleek mobile interface—no need for data migration or duplicate entries.

 Related Blog Posts